Heather Ann Thompson: Career

 Thompson earned bachelor's and master's degrees from the University of Michigan and completed her PhD at Princeton University.
 Thompson was a faculty member at the University of North Carolina, Charlotte, from 1997 to 2009, and then was a faculty member of Temple University in Philadelphia from 2009 to 2015.
-In 2015.
-Thompson returned to the Detroit area when she and her husband (historian Jonathan Daniel Wells), accepted faculty positions at the University of Michigan.
+In 2015, Thompson returned to the Detroit-area when she and her husband accepted faculty positions at the University of Michigan.
 Thompson writes about the history and current crises of mass incarceration for numerous publications.
 Her work has been featured in The New York Times, Newsweek, The Washington Post, Jacobin, NBC, Time, The Atlantic, Salon, Huffington Post, and Dissent.
 She has also appeared on NPR, Sirius Radio, and various television news programs in the U.S. and abroad.
 Several of Thompson's scholarly pieces, including "Why Mass Incarceration Matters", have won best article awards, and her popular piece in The Atlantic, "How Prisons Change the Balance of Power in America", was named a finalist for the Best Media Award given by the National Council on Crime and Delinquency.
-Thompson was a Soros justice fellow, she founded the Carceral State Project and Documenting Criminalization and Confinement research initiative at the University or Michigan, she sits on the board of numerous organizations, and is a member of the standing Committee in Law and Justice at the National Academies.
+Thompson was a Soros justice fellow.

+In 2015, Thompson co-founded the Carceral State Project and Documenting Criminalization and Confinement research initiative at the University or Michigan.
+She has been on the board of numerous organizations, and was a member of the standing Committee in Law and Justice at the National Academies.
 She served on a National Academy of Sciences blue-ribbon panel to study causes and consequences of incarceration in the U.S. Thompson's books include: Blood in the Water: The Attica Prison Rebellion of 1971 and its Legacy (Pantheon Books, August 2016); Whose Detroit: Politics, Labor and Race in a Modern American City (2001, new edition 2017); and the edited collection, Speaking Out: Protest and Activism in the 1960s and 1970s.
-Thompson was also named a distinguished lecturer by the Organization of American Historians.
+She is now completing two new books: the first is a comprehensive history of the Bernhard Goetz Subway Vigilante shootings of 1984 and the second is a long history of the 1985 Philadelphia police of MOVE.

 The Attica uprising of 1971

 The culmination of more than a decade of research, Blood in the Water offers the first definitive account of the 1971 Attica Prison riot.
 The book was released in August 2016 to coincide with the forty-fifth anniversary of the country's largest prison rebellion.
 The book sheds new light on the riot, the state's violent response, and the decades-long implications of Attica for those involved as well as America's criminal justice system.
 Thompson's research for the book included interviews with former Attica prisoners, hostages, families of victims, lawyers, judges, law enforcement, and state officials, as well as significant amount of material never before released to the public.
+Blood in the Water was winner of the Pulitzer Prize in History in 2017.
+Thompson also served as the lead historical consultant for the documentary Attica, released by Showtime in 2021.